lukas-bednar/python-rrmngmnt/README.md

 ```

 ### Package Management
-Implements APT, YUM, DNF and RPM package managements.
+It encapsulates various package managements.
 It is able to determine
 which package management to use.
 You can still specify package management
 explicitly.

+Implemented managements:

+  * APT
+  * YUM
+  * DNF
+  * RPM

 ```
+# install htop package using implicit management
 h.package_management.install('htop')
+# remove htop package using rpm explicitly
 h.package_management('rpm').remove('htop')
 ```

 ### System Services
-You can toggle system services, it implements Systemd, SysVinit and InitCtl.
+You can toggle system services, it encapsulates various service managements.
 It is able to determine which service management to use in most cases.

+Implemented managements:

+  * Systemd
+  * SysVinit
+  * InitCtl

 ```
 if h.service('httpd').status():
     h.service('httpd').stop()
 if h.service('httpd').is_enabled():
     h.service('httpd').disable()
 ```

+### Storage Management
+It is in PROGRESS state.
+Planed are NFS & LVM services.

 ## Requires
 * paramiko